-Wet areas were identified near the toe of slope in a few locations between approximately Sta 85+00 and Sta 90+00.
-These have been identified in previous inspection reports (from the late 1980s and early 1990s) provided to BBA for review during the site visit.
-More recent inspection reports were not obtained by BBA for review however, these areas have reportedly continued to persist since observations discussed in the old inspection reports.
-The wet areas (including some locations of puddled water) and associated erosional features are shown in photos 7455, 7470, 7473, 7478, and 7486 (covering an area approximately 500 feet long).
-Some of the puddled water observed was cloudy with suspended sediments (photo 7470).
-The cloudy water is likely a result of accumulation of surface water runoff from rainfall impacting the localized areas of disturbed vegetation given no seepage flow was detected, and some of the wet areas observed within better stands of grass were clear, not cloudy.
-Similar wet areas along this reach of levee have historically been observed with reportedly no suspended sediments.
+An active seepage area was identified near the toe of slope in the approximate area of Sta 85+00 to Sta 90+00.
+This area has been identified in previous inspection reports (from the late 1980s and early 1990s) provided to BBA for review during the site visit.
+More recent inspection reports were not obtained by BBA for review however, these seeps have reportedly continued to persist since observations discussed in the old inspection reports.
+The seepage areas and associated erosional features are shown in photos 7455, 7470, 7473, 7478, and 7486 (covering an area approximately 500 feet long).
+As shown in the photos, some of these areas are wet and ponding.
+This is partially due to rainfall during the day of inspection, but likely due to accumulation of seepage as well.
+Some of the ponded water observed was cloudy with suspended sediments (photo 7470).
+The cloudy water is likely a result of accumulation of surface water runoff from rainfall impacting the localized areas of disturbed vegetation given no seepage flow was detected.
+The same seepage areas have historically been observed with no suspended sediments, and other ponded areas from nearby seeps surrounded with better stands of grass exhibited no suspended solids.
 There was no discernible subsidence observed along the interior dike slope, dike crest, or upgradient portions of the external dike slope in these areas.
-These areas should be routinely monitored with careful attention paid to the wet areas for observation of possible seepage flow.
+These areas should be routinely monitored with careful attention paid to seepage flow.
 If seepage flow is observed to include suspended solids (such as clay or silt particles), this could be an indication of internal dike erosion that may lead to unstable dike conditions.
-These wet areas should be further investigated and addressed based on investigation findings.
-Given the localized toe erosion and wet soil conditions in the area, this section of dike could worsen to cause unstable dike conditions if not addressed.
+This seep area should be further investigated and seepage addressed based on investigation findings.
+Given the localized toe erosion and wet soil conditions in the area associated with the long-term seepage, this section of dike could worsen to cause unstable dike conditions if not addressed.